 - Follow NHS advice on handwashing

-- Make regular and frequent use of handwashing facilities, including as soon as you have entered the building
+- regular and frequent use of handwashing facilities, including as soon as you have entered the building

 - Avoid touching your face as much as possible